vikrantsandal0/chatModel/README.md

 # simple-chat-model
-* A simple yet comprehensive chat model built in mysql.
+* A simple yet comprehensive chat model (**finalchatmodel.sql**) built in mysql.
-* An API built in Node.js to fetch all chat channels (one to one OR group) ,last sent messages and unread message count.
+* An API built in Node.js to fetch all chat channels (one to one OR group) ,last sent message and unread message count.

 ### chat model tables